 This post may contain affiliate links.
 If you purchase through these links, we may earn a small commission at no additional cost to yourself.

-When we first started designing our log home with Honest Abe Log Homes (about a year ago), Jim and I both gravitated toward the D-Log for some reason.
+Honest Abe Log Homes (about a year ago), Jim and I both gravitated toward the D-Log for some reason.

 So naturally, we’ve been thinking all along that our log home would be built with D-Logs, right?